IADesai/Cycle-Pricing-App/README.md

 ![WhatsApp Image 2023-02-22 at 14 00 01](https://user-images.githubusercontent.com/88077512/220645188-a055046b-927f-44fc-abde-dfb820f3a468.jpeg)
 ![WhatsApp Image 2023-02-22 at 14 00 37](https://user-images.githubusercontent.com/88077512/220645204-00d2d593-ae97-4ce0-bc62-2e90d03366ef.jpeg)
 ![WhatsApp Image 2023-02-22 at 13 56 13](https://user-images.githubusercontent.com/88077512/220644220-c9314e4a-9c97-479a-8861-20687be24d28.jpeg)

+The above screenshots show that even with the warnings, all the 15 tests passed.

 # Continuous Integration